Incorporating device characterization into security proofs: Proposed framework

 Since a device model $\mdl$ could in general be a very complicated object (as it should describe the entire behaviour of the device over all $\Nmax$ protocol instances), we shall introduce an additional concept to simplify the subsequent discussion and the practical certification procedure.
-Namely, we shall suppose that each device model $\mdl$ is associated to a list of $\Nparam$ \term{parameters} $(\param_1, \param_2, \dots, \param_{\Nparam}) \eqqcolon \symvec{\param}$, which informally speaking summarizes some ``main'' properties relevant to a security analysis.\footnote{This simplification is not strictly mathematically necessary for our subsequent results, which could in principle be rephrased directly in terms of the device models $\mdl$ themselves.
-However, for practical purposes it is much easier to discuss the certification procedure in terms of a concise list of parameters $\symvec{\param}$.} As a basic example, one of these parameters could for instance be an upper bound\footnote{In this example we choose to specify the parameter to be an \emph{upper bound} on the dark count rate rather than ``the'' dark count rate, since the latter may not be a well-defined single number if the detector behaviour is not IID.} on the dark count rate of the detectors, where the bound is to hold over all $\Nmax$ protocol instances.
+Namely, we shall suppose that each device model $\mdl$ is associated to a list of $\Nparam$ \term{parameters} $(\param_1, \param_2, \dots, \param_{\Nparam}) \eqqcolon \symvec{\param}$, which informally speaking summarizes some ``main'' properties relevant to a security analysis.
+As a basic example, one of these parameters could for instance be an upper bound\footnote{In this example we choose to specify the parameter to be an \emph{upper bound} on the dark count rate rather than ``the'' dark count rate, since the latter may not be a well-defined single number if the detector behaviour is not IID.} on the dark count rate of the detectors, where the bound is to hold over all $\Nmax$ protocol instances.
 Again, this is just a simple example, which is not meant to be definitive --- for now we retain flexibility in what can be considered a parameter of the device model, returning to this question later after presenting a notion of what we require from this concept.

+\begin{remark} Note that the simplification in terms of parameters is not strictly mathematically necessary for our subsequent results, which could in principle be rephrased directly in terms of the device models $\mdl$ themselves.
+However, for practical purposes it is much easier to discuss the certification procedure in terms of a concise list of parameters $\symvec{\param}$. \end{remark}

 With this, we present our main technical statement regarding device certification.
 We highlight that it formally holds for any choice of the universe of models $\universe$; however, an ``overly broad'' choice of $\universe$ might make it impossible for the criteria in this proposition to be satisfied, as discussed above, making this statement vacuous in those circumstances.
 Also as discussed above, the channels $\channF_j$ in the statement should be understood to represent any arbitrary ``physical processes'' taking place between the QKD instances.